ZXY595/livox2-rs/README.md

 > [!NOTE]
 > This crate doens't provide stream methods, because the [`futures_core::Stream`] trait doesn't
-> guarantee the unique mutable access to the socket buffer between each yiled
+> guarantee the unique mutable access to the socket buffer between each yield
 > [`futures_core::Stream::Item`], and can't even return a reference.
 >
 > Instead, to get iterate the lidar data streams, you must match the enum